MorganKryze/ConsoleAppVisuals/docs/articles/publish.md

 Then, commit your changes and push them to your repository.
 If you do not push directly to your main, you may want to create a pull request.

-Finally, create a new release and add a tag to it as follow "vX.X.X" where x is a number representing the version of your package.
+Finally, create a new release and add a tag to it as follow "vX.X.X" where X is a number representing the version of your package.

 > [!TIP]
 > Wait a few minutes and you will find your package on NuGet.org and GitHub packages, you will be notified by email.

-# Ressources
+## Resources

 [Official NuGet documentation](https://learn.microsoft.com/nuget/quickstart/create-and-publish-a-package-using-the-dotnet-cli)

 [Main Source](https://acraven.medium.com/a-nuget-package-workflow-using-github-actions-7da8c6557863)

 [Recap](https://levelup.gitconnected.com/publish-to-nuget-with-github-actions-4e1486e7c19f)